User Guide

 -

-will be blocked if the resident has an active room allocation.
-Rundealloc
+reditwill be blocked if the resident has an active room allocation.
+Rundeallocbefore making further edits.
+See Deallocate a resident.

 Parameters: